bryanlimy/amdgpu-opencl-caffe/README.md

 	- ./examples/cifar10/create_cifar10.sh
 	- ./examples/cifar10/train_quick.sh

-	-Note: You can substitute train_quick with train_full as needed.
+	- Note: You can substitute train_quick with train_full as needed.
 This will increase the time needed to fully train the model, however.

 #### 7. Install Caffe for Python
 - Navigate to `python` in `/caffe`